-ESRI projections show demand for health and social care to increase across all sectors, with the greatest increases in services for older people1.
+ESRI (2017) projections show demand for health and social care to increase across all sectors, with the greatest increases in services for older people1.
 It projects demand for home help hours is to increase by between 38 to 54 per cent by 2030 from a base demand of 14.3 million in 2015.
 It further projects an increased demand of 66 per cent in home care packages.
+This year due to the covid pandemic the HSE has increased home support hours by 4.7 million.2 This alone will require significant increases in the workforce that already experiences shortages and capacity issues evidenced by HSE waiting list for home supports exceed 8000.
+3

-This will require an estimated additional 20,000 home care workers to meet demands2.
+Private providers are currently announcing the need for 1000 new carers to meet the winter package demands.
+4 Longer-term an estimated additional 20,000 home care workers to meet demands in line with ESRI projections by 20305.
 According to the ESRI, this demand will drive additional expenditure in capital investment and expanded staffing and will have major implications for capacity planning, workforce planning and training.